punklibrarian/ArduFrauenfelderCNC/README.md

 **For license information refer to the attached README.md file in the 'mill' folder**

 The 'controller' folder within this repository has all the files needed to create the controller board.
-It has 'gerber', 'EAGLE' (split into two folders for the two different boards), 'eagleUp' and 'KiCad' (split into two folders for the two different boards) folders.
+It has folders for the specific MCU used, 'ATmega328', 'ATmega32U4' (inside these folders are 'EAGLE', 'KiCad' and 'eagleUp' folders), as well as a 'gerber' folder split into a MCU specific structure.

 **For license information refer to the attached README.md file in the 'controller' folder**